jcrossley3/lein-modules/README.md

 ```
 Note the `:modules` map.

-We set `:subprocess` to false because the release task binds a dynamic
+We set `:subprocess` to nil because the release task binds a dynamic
 variable to the value of its optional `level` argument that will be
 lost in a new subprocess.